 3. The HSS performs PS User State Retrieval from other nodes if so requested.
 This may include contacting the MME and/or SGSN.

-4. If the HSS detects in step 2 that the user has a 5GC subscription and unless the user is known not to be registered in 5GC, the HSS uses the Nudm_MT ProvideUserState service operation to retrieve the 5GS User State.
+4. If the HSS detects in step 2 that the user has a 5GC subscription and unless the user is known not to be registered in 5GC, the HSS uses the Nudm_HssSDM_ProvideUserState service operation to retrieve the 5GS User State.
 Otherwise, continue with step 9.

 5. The UDM reads data from the 5GS-UDR to get the AMF for 3GPP Access Registration Information.